-(1) Includes 69 MW of deactivated reserve.

-(2) This facility will become a part of our Mid-Atlantic region upon completion

-(3) Includes 74 MW of net ownership in seven projects.
+- (1) Includes 69 MW of deactivated reserve - (2) This facility will become a part of our Mid-Atlantic region upon completion of the acquisition from Conectiv. - (3) Includes 74 MW of net ownership in seven projects.

 The following table summarizes the generation assets we expect to acquire or develop in our Northeast region: